More FM: Coromandel

 Coromandel's More FM, formerly Coromandel FM, is the most recent addition to the More FM Network, serving the Coromandel Peninsula, Hauraki Plains, Western Bay of Plenty, Matamata-Piako, Auckland, Huntly and Raglan across 17 separate frequencies.
 The station boasts the biggest local coverage.

 The station is effectively over 30 years old including the Coromandel FM era, and was rebranded by Mediaworks in 2015.

-Local programming: A local breakfast show is presented by Matt Hobbs from 5.30am - 10am.
-Liam Rassie hosts 10am - 3pm.
-Alan Beagle is the weekend announcer.
+Local programming:Matt Hobbs hosts 10 am – 3 pm.

 Waikato

 92-2 More FM Waikato is a radio station based in central Hamilton.
 More FM was started in 1999 in the Waikato region when K-M and Darren left the breakfast show on Classic Hits to help start up More FM and the station was totally local through until midnight.
-The station no longer has local programming.

 The sole transmitter for More FM Waikato is at Ruru, approximately 25 km east of Hamilton.

+Local programming: Cam Loft hosts 10 am – 3 pm.

 Bay of Plenty

 93-4 More FM Bay of Plenty is a local radio station based in central Tauranga broadcasting across the Bay of Plenty Region.
 The transmitter is on Kopukairua.
 Before the re-branding to More FM, this local station was known as 93.4 Coastline FM.
 During part of 2015 and the start of 2016 the station also broadcast its programming into Rotorua to provide Bay of Plenty wide shows however this decision was later reversed in February 2016.
-Lauren White presented the local workday show between 10am - 3pm until the end of 2018 when she moved to host the breakfast show in Queenstown.
+Lauren White presented the local workday show between 10 am – 3 pm until the end of 2018 when she moved to host the breakfast show in Queenstown.
 The station no longer has local programming.

 Rotorua

 95-9 89-2 More FM Rotorua is a local radio station based on Ranolf Street in central Rotorua, broadcasting across the Rotorua region.
 The main transmitter is at Pukepoto, 9 km east of central Rotorua.
-A second transmitter in the Paeroa Range broadcasts to Reporoa, Broadlands, Ngakuru, Waikite Valley and Tokoroa on 89.2, and can also be picked up across most parts of the Northern side of Taupo.
+A second transmitter in the Paeroa Range broadcasts to Reporoa, Broadlands, Ngakuru, Waikite Valley and Tokoroa on 89.2, and can also be picked up across most parts of the Northern side of Taupō.
 This station was formerly Lakes 96FM.
 During part of 2015 and the start of 2016 the station received its local programming from Tauranga however this decision was later reversed in February 2016.
-Maxwell Goodman presented the local workday show from 10am - 3pm until it was dropped and replaced by a network workday show.
+Maxwell Goodman presented the local workday show from 10 am – 3 pm until it was dropped and replaced by a network workday show.
 A local workday show was reinstated in January 2022.